bazelbuild/bazel/site/versions/master/docs/windows.md

 Installing Bazel on Windows
 ===========================

-You can install using the [chocolatey](https://chocolatey.org) package manager:
+You can install the unofficial package using the [chocolatey](https://chocolatey.org) package manager:

 ```shell
 choco install bazel